 Canadians’ waste reduction efforts

-The survey revealed Canadians want more effort from corporate entities regarding waste, with 75% saying it's critically important for companies to responsibly manage their waste.
+According to results from the Co-operators survey, Canadians want more effort from corporate entities regarding waste with 75% saying it's critically important for companies to responsibly manage their waste.

-However, this older generation was the most likely to take individual actions that help prevent sending waste to landfill (78% compared to 49% for Gen Z and 57% Millennials).
+However, this older generation was the most likely to take individual actions to help prevent sending waste to landfill (78% compared to 57% of millennials and 49% for Gen Z).

 Those generational differences extend to other aspects of a sustainability mindset.
-Boomers are the most likely to engage in individual actions such as recycling and composting at 83% and avoiding products with excessive packaging (50%).
+Boomers are the most likely to engage in individual actions such as recycling and composting (83%) and avoiding products with excessive packaging (50%).

-Across the provinces, Quebecers are the most likely to believe Canada generates too much waste (85%) and more likely to prioritise supporting sustainable companies (61%).
+Across the provinces, Quebecers are the most likely to believe Canada generates too much waste (85%) and more likely to prioritize supporting sustainable companies (61%).

-However, the issues of waste reduction is not confined to specific areas of the country.
-Six in 10 agree that Canadians in rural environments need better waste management programs, while nearly seven in 10 say that Canadians in urban environments need better education on sustainable purchasing behaviours, waste mitigation and repairing.
+However, the issue of waste reduction is not confined to specific areas of the country.
+More than half of Canadians (6 out of 10) believe that better waste management programs are necessary in rural environments, while nearly 7 out of 10 say that Canadians in urban environments need better education on sustainable purchasing behaviours, waste mitigation and repairing.

-The Co-operators survey was commissioned as part of its Claim Changers initiative – aimed at getting people to change the way they think about insurance and waste.
+The Co-operators survey was commissioned as part of its Claim Changers initiative.
+The goal of this initiative is to get people to change the way they think about insurance and waste.

-With that in mind, it revealed only a quarter of Canadians know that repair or restoration is an option for insurance claims, and only one in five Canadians who filed insurance claims in the last five years say they've been given the option to repair rather than replace.
+At this point in time, only a quarter of Canadians know that repair or restoration is an option for insurance claims, and only 1 in 5 Canadians, who filed an insurance claim in the last five years, say they've been given the option to repair rather than replace.

-At the same time though, with two-thirds saying they would prefer to repair items if they can be restored to their original condition.
-Fifty percent say sentimentality would most fuel their interest in repairing the item rather than replacing it.
+This replacement mentality appears to contradict what Canadians want — with two-thirds of respondents saying they would prefer to repair items if they can be restored to their original condition and 50% stating that sentimentality fuels their interest in repairing the item rather than replacing it.

 Additionally, women are 10% more likely than men to prefer repairing an item, but less likely to know it’s an option.

-While the implications of waste related to insurance claims can be vast, many Canadians may be unaware of this fact.
-"Our survey found that nearly half of Canadians aren't even considering where their insurance-related waste is going – but we are," Bran said.
+"Our survey found that nearly half of Canadians aren't even considering where their insurance-related waste is going, but we are," Bran said.

-To make a more meaningful impact, Co-operators have implemented what it calls "sustainable claims – it reduces waste by prioritizing repair over replacement, and when we must replace we empower our clients to live a more sustainable life by providing more sustainable options."
+To make a more meaningful impact, Co-operators implemented what it calls "sustainable claims" where the insurance provider reduces waste by prioritizing repair over replacement.
+"When we must replace, we empower our clients to live a more sustainable life by providing more sustainable options."

 Interested in sustainable investing?
 Here's what you need to know